AC-devB/brussels_transport_DA/README.md

 # Brussels Public Transportation Data Analysis & Dashboarding
 This project demonstrates a complete data analysis process, from raw data collection and cleaning to creating an interactive, insight-driven dashboard for the public transportation network of Brussels.
+Messy data has been turned into a simple tool to understand network performance.

 ## Technologies
 * **Data Collection & Cleaning:** Python (Pandas)